paymill/paymill-example-ios-parse-honeystore/README.md

-bplist00—_WebMainResource’
-_WebResourceFrameName^WebResourceURL_WebResourceData_WebResourceMIMEType_WebResourceTextEncodingNameP_Thttps://raw.github.com/paymill/paymill-example-ios-parse-honeystore/master/README.mdOB<html><head></head><body><pre style="word-wrap: break-word; white-space: pre-wrap;"># Recurrent Billing with PAYMILL
+# Recurrent Billing with PAYMILL

 PAYMILL is a full-stack payment solution with very reasonable pricing and is easy to setup.
 This example shows you, how to add it to an iOS application.
 For backend we use [Parse](https://parse.com).
 For an example implementation without a backend take a look at [VoucherMill](https://github.com/paymill/paymill-ios/tree/master/samples/vouchermill)